headercom

 Rate of Interest

-The interest rate charged on loans is usually lower than what you will be charged in the case of mortgages.
+The personal loan interest rate charged on loans is usually lower than what you will be charged in the case of mortgages.
 Why?
 It is because of the higher risk associated with mortgages.
 The lender is expecting a higher interest rate because there are more risks involved in the case of mortgages.
 So, if you are seeking a long-term loan, you should go for a mortgage, but if you need to borrow money on a short-term basis, loans are your best choice.

 Secured and Unsecured Loan